 If you visit Molyvos you simply must visit Molyvos Castle.
-It sits proudly on the hill overlloking the harbour and protecting the town.
+It sits proudly on the hill overlooking the harbour and protecting the town.
 It’s only €2 to get in and children are free.
 It has simply the most amazing views of Molyvos, the surrounding area and over the Aegean to Turkey.

 You also have a choice.
-You can drive up or take a taxi to the castle or (better still) you can walk up through the wisteria covered atmospheric sreets of Molyvos.
+You can drive up or take a taxi to the castle or (better still) you can walk up through the wisteria-covered atmospheric streets of Molyvos.
 When you get to the top there is a cafe where you can take some refreshment before commencing your assault on the ancient fortress.
 Once inside you will find an interesting (and cool) visitor centre.
 Take care as you walk around the battlements, the views are as distracting as they are beautiful and the cobbled surface can be uneven.

 I don’t expect you to take my word for it, read the reviews on TripAdvisor here.

 It can also be fun to play ‘spot the lizard’.
 Our 5-year-old grand-daughter spotted 5 on our last visit.

 The castle was built around 1373, during the Byzantine period, on the site of the acropolis of the ancient city, after the island of Lesvos was granted to Francesco I Gattilusio by John V Palaiologos.
 A few remains of the Byzantine structure are preserved in the north-west part.
 In addition to the extensive reconstruction by the Genoese, significant repairs and modifications were undertaken during the period of Ottoman rule (1462-1912), to which almost all the buildings preserved inside the castle belong.